Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Para-linearization of Dirichlet-Neumann Operator for a Distorted Sphere

 \end{task} The rest of this section is devoted to finding out this paralinearization formula.
-The idea of accomplishing Task \ref{TaskDN} is simple: considering the ``height" coordinate $y$ as a parameter of evolution, the quantity $\mathcal{N}_\zeta\Psi^\sharp$ is the final state of an elliptic evolutionary problem $\mathcal{L}_\zeta\Psi^\sharp=0$; by suitable factorization of the operator $\mathcal{L}_\zeta$, $\mathcal{N}_\zeta\Psi^\sharp$ admits an explicit expression.
-This is exactly the idea employed by, for example, Appendix C of Chapter 12 of Taylor's book \cite{Taylor2013}.
+The idea of accomplishing Task \ref{TaskDN} is simple: considering the ``height" coordinate $y$ as a parameter of evolution, the quantity $\mathcal{N}_\zeta\Psi^\sharp$ is the final state of an elliptic evolutionary problem $\mathcal{L}_\zeta\Psi^\sharp=0$; by suitable factorization of the operator $\mathcal{L}_\zeta$, the boundary value $\mathcal{N}_\zeta\Psi^\sharp$ then admits an explicit expression.

+The idea is exactly the one employed by, for example, Appendix C of Chapter 12 of Taylor's book \cite{Taylor2013}.
 Its para-differential version is exactly the argument employed by \cite{AM2009} and \cite{ABZ2011}.
-We will basically follow \cite{AM2009} and \cite{ABZ2011}, to whose idea our argument seems to be very close.
+We will basically follow \cite{AM2009} and \cite{ABZ2011}, to whose idea our argument is very close.

 From now on, we will fix a real number $s>3$.
 We assume that the height function $\zeta\in H^{s+0.5}(\mathbb{S}^2)$, so that the surface $M_\zeta$ is of class $C^{s-0.5}_*\subset C^{2.5+}$.
 We also assume that the boundary value $\phi\in H^{s}(\mathbb{S}^2)\subset C^{s-1}_*(\mathbb{S}^2)\subset C^{2+}(\mathbb{S}^2)$.
 Although the lifting operator $\sharp$ from functions on $\mathbb{S}^2$ to functions on $\SU(2)$ does not improve Sobolev regularity, it obviously does not undermine Zygmund regularity either: \begin{proposition} For $\mathbf{T}_3$-invariant functions on $\SU(2)$, the Sobolev embedding